Shichimi

 Shichi-mi tōgarashi (七味唐辛子), also known as nana-iro tōgarashi (七色唐辛子) or simply shichimi, is a common Japanese spice mixture containing seven ingredients.
 Tōgarashi is the Japanese name for Capsicum annuum peppers, and it is this ingredient that makes shichimi spicy.

 Etymology

 "Shichi" means seven, "mi" means flavor, and "togarashi" is the red chili pepper Capsicum annuum.
 The blend is also called nanami togarashi.

-In the United States, shichimi is sometimes referred to as "Nanami."
-Both names translate to "seven flavors," but "Nanami" is often used in branding for ease of pronunciation among English speakers.
+In the United States and elsewhere, shichimi is sometimes referred to as "nanami" (togarashi).
+Both names translate to "seven flavors," but "nanami" is often used in branding for ease of pronunciation among English speakers.
 While "shichi" and "nana" are two pronunciations of the same character (七) and both mean "seven" in Japanese, "nana" has a more familiar sound in English, leading to the alternative name.
+While nanami is sometimes described as emphasising a greater citrus flavour than shichimi, the spice mixtures are substantively the same in taste and ingredients.